AntonSynytsia/MSPhysics/Overview.md

           some_common_method
         }

-* See {MSPhysics::BodyContext} for various function of accessible from every body in simulation.
+* See {MSPhysics::BodyContext} for various events accessible in the body context.
+The <tt>MSPhysics::BodyContext</tt> encapsulates
+  <tt>MSPhysics::Body</tt> instance.
+See {MSPhysics::Body} for various functions
+  accessible from every body in simulation.
+Note that in order to call a body method, you must have a <tt>this</tt> key word in front, for example,
+  <tt>this.mass = 20</tt>.
   Access from the body context:

-        onUpdate { # onUpdate is a body context method this.some_body_method
+        onUpdate { # An event belonging to MSPhysics::BodyContext
-          # Or (putting this in front is not necessary)
-          some_context_method
-          # Or (Accessing methods from other bodies)
-          world.bodies[some_index].some_body_method
+          this.some_body_method # A method belonging to MSPhysics::Body
         }

 * See {MSPhysics::ControllerContext} for various functions accessible in the